Tacos Dorados, or 'Golden Tacos' the taco shell is so amazing, that you will never buy hard taco shells again!

 Instructions

-- Brown your ground beef, onion, and garlic in a large skillet or frying pan over medium heat until cooked through.
-Drain off excess fat, add taco seasoning ( and chopped cilantro, if desired).
+- Brown your 1 ½ lbs ground beef, ½ cup onion, and ½ tablespoon garlic in a large skillet or frying pan over medium heat until cooked through.
+Drain off excess fat, add taco seasoning (and ½ cup cilantro, if desired).

-- Add 1 cup of your shredded cheddar cheese to the browned, seasoned ground beef.
+- Add 1 cup of the shredded cheddar cheese to the browned, seasoned ground beef.
 Stir into the meat, allowing the cheese to melt.
-This will help to keep your meat filling together, and prevent it falling out of your taco dorados while pan frying them.
+This will help keep your meat filling together and prevent it from falling out of your taco dorados while pan-frying them.

-- Preheat your oven to 400 degrees F ( 205 degrees C ).
-Place your corn tortillas on a parchment paper lined baking sheet and use a pastry brush to coat both sides of each tortilla with a small amount of your cooking oil.
+- Preheat your oven to 400°F (205°C).
+Place your corn tortillas on a parchment paper-lined baking sheet and use a pastry brush to coat both sides of each tortilla with a small amount of your cooking oil.

-- Warm the tortillas in your oven for about 3 minutes, remove the baking sheet to a work surface.
-Fill each tortilla with a small amount of the meat filling ( about 1 ½ tablespoon of filling for each warmed tortilla ).
+- Warm the tortillas in your oven for about 3 minutes, and remove to a work surface.
+Fill each tortilla with a small amount of the meat filling ( about 1 ½ tablespoons of filling for each warmed tortilla ).

 - Fold each tortilla over the ground beef filling and press firmly down to close the tortillas securely before frying them.